Preservation Special Projects

 For this particular grant, we’ll look to see how well your project shows the following:

-- Quality: Your project contributes to the identification, evaluation, or protection of the built environment.
-It directly addresses historic buildings or structures, older neighborhoods, or landscapes shaped by people, and aligns with best practices in historic preservation or shows innovation within the field.
+- Quality: Your project directly addresses historic buildings or structures, older neighborhoods, or landscapes shaped by people.
+Your project aligns with best practices in historic preservation or shows innovation within the field.
 Your application is clear and complete.

 Public Benefit: Why It Matters